 For Firesign Theater fans out there–both of you–no, they didn’t ask questions like that in 1776.
 But then they didn’t have to ask questions about prepping either.

 So, who am us preppers anyway?

-If you’ve been prepping a while, you’ve probably noticed the increase in Web sites devoted to prepping in one way or another.
+If you’ve been prepping a while, you’ve probably noticed an increase in Web sites devoted to prepping in one way or another.
 Books and documentaries seem to be springing from the woodwork.

-The economy’s in turmoil.
+The economy is uncertain.
 We’re losing more freedoms all the time.
 And people are waking up.

 Or are they?

 James Talmage Stevens, aka Doctor Prepper, was my DestinySurvival Radio guest to help answer that question.
 He has a different take on things based in part on what he’s seen at preparedness expos.
 And at the time of this writing, he went to plenty.

 Doctor Prepper is the author of the best selling book on preparedness, Making the Best of Basics.
 He also founded the Preparedness Radio Network, which featured a number of Internet radio shows on preparedness.

 Stevens said interest in survival and preparedness tends to go in cycles.
 Interest waxes and wanes, depending on what’s happening in the world, or what the perceive threat is.